MicrosoftDocs/cpp-docs/docs/sanitizers/asan-runtime.md

 ## Function interception

-Interception is achieved through many hot-patching techniques, [these techniques are best documented within the source code itself.](https://github.com/llvm/llvm-project/blob/1a2eaebc09c6a200f93b8beb37130c8b8aab3934/compiler-rt/lib/interception/interception_win.cpp#L11)
+Interception is achieved through many hot-patching techniques.
+These techniques are [best documented within the source code itself](https://github.com/llvm/llvm-project/blob/1a2eaebc09c6a200f93b8beb37130c8b8aab3934/compiler-rt/lib/interception/interception_win.cpp#L11).

 The runtime libraries intercept many common memory management and memory manipulation functions.
-[A complete list of intercepted functions is available below.](#AddressSanitizer-list-of-intercepted-functions-(Windows)) The allocation interceptors manage metadata and shadow bytes related to each allocation call.
+[A complete list of intercepted functions is available below.](#AddressSanitizer-list-of-intercepted-functions-Windows) The allocation interceptors manage metadata and shadow bytes related to each allocation call.
 Every time a CRT function like malloc() or delete() are called, the interceptors set specific values in the AddressSanitizer shadow-memory region to indicate whether those heap locations are currently accessible and what are the bounds of the allocation are.
 These shadow bytes allow the compiler-generated checks of the [shadow-bytes](./asan-shadowbytes.md) to determine whether a load or store is valid.

 Interception is not guaranteed to succeed; if a function prologue is too short for a jmp to be written interception can fail.
 If this occurs the program will throw a debugbreak() and halt.
 Attaching a debugger will make the cause of the interception issue more clear.
-If you encounter this problem please file a feedback report with the [Visual Studio developer community](https://developercommunity.visualstudio.com/).
+If you encounter this problem please [report a bug](https://aka.ms/feedback/report?space=62).

 > [!NOTE]
 > Users can optionally attempt to continue past a failed interception by setting the environment variable `ASAN_WIN_CONTINUE_ON_INTERCEPTION_FAILURE` to any value.
 Continuing past an interception failure can result in missed bug reports for that function.

 ## Custom allocators and the AddressSanitizer runtime

 The AddressSanitizer runtime provides interceptors for common allocator interfaces, malloc/free, new/delete, HeapAlloc/HeapFree (via RtlAllocateHeap/RtlFreeHeap).
 Many programs make use of custom allocators for one reason or another, an example would be any program using dlmalloc or a solution using the std::allocator interface and VirtualAlloc().
 The compiler is not able to automatically add shadow-memory management calls to a custom allocator.
-It's the user's responsibility to use the [provided manual poisoning interface](#Manual-Address-Sanitizer-poisoning-interface).
+It's the user's responsibility to use the [provided manual poisoning interface](#Manual-AddressSanitizer-poisoning-interface).
 This API enables these allocators to function properly with the existing AddressSanitizer runtime and [shadow byte](./asan-shadowbytes.md) conventions.

 ## Manual AddressSanitizer poisoning interface